Calypsi/sudoku-solver/README.md

 1. Use dictionary to represent each square in sudoku grid.
 2. All square values initialized to '123456789' to represent possible values.
 3. Known square keys set to provided digits (1 digit per square).
-4. Examine square's row, column, and block to remove digits from square keys' strings.
+4. Examine square's row, column, and block to remove digits from square keys' strings if exists.
+5. If a square key has one char left, assign to grid position.
-5. Repeat.
+7. Repeat.
-6. Print final grid and solve time.
+8. Print final grid and solve time.